-This section of the documentation details how to install Augur’s Python library from source.
-If you don’t have a required dependency, please follow the provided links to install and configure it.
+This section shows how to install Augur’s Python library from the source.
+If you don’t have a required dependency, please follow the provided links to install and configure it. .. note:

 GitHub Access Token (